uhai · Swahili for “life”

 Plain-English search

-“Male lion, golden hour” or “reef manta, Mnemba” — no folder digging, no filename guessing.
+“Male lion, golden hour” or “reef manta, Mnemba”.
+Uhai searches the captions, tags, species names and places it wrote for every file — no folder digging, no filename guessing, and word order doesn't matter.

 Species identification

-Wildlife tagged with common and scientific names, filtered to your habitat so a savannah lodge never sees reef species.
+Wildlife tagged with common and scientific names, filtered to your habitat so a savannah lodge is never offered reef species.
+Suggestions are marked unverified until one of your team confirms them.

 Rights and consent, tracked

-Every asset is Ready, Needs review, or Do not use — photographer credit and guest consent recorded where it matters.
+Every asset is Ready, Needs review or Do not use, with the photographer agreement, credit line, guest consent and any expiry date recorded against it.

 Client-ready collections

-Curate a press kit or agency handover and share one link.
-Recipients only ever see rights-clean assets.
+Curate a press kit or an agency handover and share one link.
+It opens as a clean, branded portal with credits and downloads — and only ever shows assets marked Ready.

 Your Drive stays yours

 Uhai reads from your Google Drive and stores metadata only.
-Originals never move; revoke access at any time.
+Originals never move, access is read-only and revocable, and the whole catalogue exports as a spreadsheet whenever you like.

 Search like you’d say it